ABCD-STUDY/auto-scoring/readme.md

 There is currently no way to remove a connection between two ports.
 As a work-around remove the node on one end and add it again.

 Save and load graphs - or "recipes" from the select2 control on the top left of the page.
 Only Chrome browsers are currently able to create a screenshot of the recipe during the save operation.
 Both the recipe and its picture are stored in the recipes/ folder of the viewer sub-directory.

+### Debugging a recipe
+The "Debug" menu entry will start a new visual debugging session.
+During the session the runner will be called intermittendly to create a full history of a run.
+The web-page shows at each step the value of the currently evaluated node.

 ## Runner